When was Hip-Hop created? and Who started Hip-Hop?

 In the Bronx, DJ Kool Herc’s friend Coke La Rock hyped up the crowd with a microphone.
 And from then on, Hip-Hop was born.
 DJ Kool Herc’s parties featured a new style of dance, Herc called these dancers b-boys.
 Eventually DJ Kool Herc had to move the party outside from 1520 Sedgwick Ave. to Cedar Park.

-Hip-Hop doesn’t just refer to the music, it is a subculture and art movement that was developed by African Americans and Puerto Ricans during the 1970s.
+Hip-Hop doesn’t just refer to music, it’s a subculture and art movement that was developed by African Americans and Puerto Ricans during the 1970s.
 DJ Kool Herc is known today as the founding father of “Hip-Hop”.